osallak/osallak/README.md

 - LinkedIn: [linkedin.com/in/osallak](https://linkedin.com/in/osallak)
 - Email: oussamasallak1@gmail.com

-Check out my work, and if you’d like to collaborate, I’m just a message away.
-Let’s innovate together! 🚀
+I'm passionate about building intelligent systems that are scalable, reliable, and cost-efficient.
+If you're working on AI/ML projects or want to collaborate, let's connect! 🚀